AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational collapse !

-Not only matter, but also time and space fall into a bottomless abyss with the gravitational collapse .
+Not only matter, but also time and space fall into a bottomless abyss with the gravitational collapse.
 At the

-"bottom" of this abyss, mass is destroyed in the region of infinite
+"bottom" of this abyss, mass

-curvature of spacetime.
-Here, each object is transformed into a stream of subatomic particles .
-During the gravitational
+object is transformed into a stream

-collapse (especially in the final stage in
+of subatomic particles.
+During the gravitational collapse (especially in the final stage in the vicinity of the

-molecules and atoms collapsing mass, but also to the destruction of the nuclei themselves, and even elementary particles.
+collapsing mass, but also to the destruction

-gravity over matter", in which matter irreversibly loses
+a black hole represents the definitive "victory of gravity over matter", in which matter

-its material nature.
+irreversibly loses its material nature.

 Therefore, the gravitational